Why Tenants Should Always have Renters Insurance

 A standard rental policy can protect you from:

 Earthquakes and Flood require usually a separate policy but also worth looking into getting.

-Did you know that if you accidently set the home on fire that the landlords insurance could sue you?
+Did you know that if you accidentally set the home on fire that the landlord's insurance could sue you?
 A rental insurance policy can protect you.

 Is it worth it to have Renters Insurance?

 If you left today to go to work and found out while you were out that your place had burned to the ground and nothing was left, would you wish at that time that you had insurance to replace your items?
 Would you wish at that time you had insurance that would help you pay for temporary housing while you got back on your feet?
 Renters Insurance typically costs only a few hundred dollars a year.

 Are there any additional things I should check on when looking for renters insurance?